backcopy/POS_API/README.md

 # Project Title

-A simple API built with NodeJS designed for a backend custoemr invoice system with MongoDB.
+A simple API built with NodeJS designed for a backend customer invoice system with MongoDB.

 ## Getting Started